On the multi-stage shortest path problem under distributional uncertainty: Introduction

 \section{Introduction}

-\textit{Distributionally robust optimization} (DRO) is a methodology for addressing uncertainty in optimization problems, where the distribution of uncertain parameters is only known to reside within an \textit{ambiguity set} (or a \textit{family}) of admissible distributions; see, e.g., the studies in \cite{Bertsimas2018, Delage2010, Esfahani2018, Goh2010, Wiesemann2014}.
-In this setting the decision-maker aims at minimizing its expected loss (or some measure of risk, if the decision-maker is risk-averse) under the worst-case possible distribution of uncertain parameters.
-For example, a standard \textit{risk-neutral one-stage} DRO problem can be expressed as:
+\textit{Distributionally robust optimization} (DRO) is a methodology for addressing uncertainty in optimization problems, where the probability distribution of uncertain parameters is only known to reside within an \textit{ambiguity set} (or a \textit{family}) of admissible distributions; see, e.g., the studies in \cite{Bertsimas2018, Delage2010, Esfahani2018, Goh2010, Wiesemann2014}.
+A standard one-stage DRO problem can be usually formulated as a bi-level problem, where the expected value of the loss function (or some measure of risk, if the decision-maker is risk-averse) is minimized under the worst-case possible distribution of uncertain parameters.

-where $\mathbf{c}$ is a vector of uncertain parameters, $\mathbf{y} \in Y$ represents a vector of \textit{here-and-now} decisions implemented before the realization of uncertainty and $\ell(\mathbf{c}, \mathbf{y})$ is a given loss function.
-The expectation is taken with respect to a distribution $\mathbb{Q}$ of vector $\mathbf{c}$, which is only known to belong to some ambiguity set $\mathcal{Q}$.

-Most recent solution approaches for single-stage problems rely on the duality results for moments problems due to Isii \cite{Isii1962} and Shapiro \cite{Shapiro2001}.
-That is, under some assumptions on the geometry of $\mathcal{Q}$ and the functional properties of the loss function $\ell(\mathbf{c}, \mathbf{y})$, the min-max problem in (\ref{intro: single-stage DRO}) can be recast as a single-level minimization problem; see, e.g., \cite{Delage2010, Esfahani2018, Wiesemann2014}.

-It has been also shown that distributionally robust optimization may address dynamic (or, equivalently, multi-stage) optimization problems, where decisions adapt to the uncertain outcomes as they unfold in stages; see, e.g., \cite{Bertsimas2018, Goh2010, Hanasusanto2016, Jiang2018}.
-In general, multi-stage DRO problems are computationally intractable \cite{Dyer2006, Shapiro2001} since the \textit{recourse decisions} (i.e., the decisions affected by uncertainty) can be modeled as arbitrary functions of the uncertain parameters.
-In this regard, there exist two basic approaches to handle multi-stage optimization problems.
-On the one hand, several studies propose approximations of the outlined problems, in which the recourse decisions are restricted to be some simple functions of the uncertain parameters \cite{Bertsimas2018, Goh2010}.
-On the other hand, a number of studies focus on dynamic programming based solution procedures assuming that the uncertain parameters are stage-wise independent \cite{Duque2020, Huang2021}.
+Typically, in one-stage DRO problems the decisions are implemented \textit{here-and-now}, before the realization of uncertainty.
+However, the distributionally robust optimization approach may also address dynamic (or, equivalently, multi-stage) optimization problems, where decisions adapt to the uncertain outcomes as they unfold in stages; see, e.g., \cite{Bertsimas2018, Goh2010, Hanasusanto2016, Jiang2018}.
+In other words, in multi-stage DRO problems decision variables at the current stage can be thought as some functions of the uncertain problem parameters observed up to this stage.